Everything You Should Know About Strabismus Surgery and the Recovery Period.

 You may need more than one surgery.
 In some cases, the eye may return to its former position.
 Children, in particular, often need more than one surgery to help correct strabismus.

 Your insurance company will often cover strabismus surgery.
-Because strabismus is not purely cosmetic, many insurance companies do cover the procedure.
+Since strabismus is not purely cosmetic, many insurance companies do cover the procedure.

 Are you considering a strabismus procedure?
 Do you need further evaluation?
 Contact us today to learn more about how we can help.